What education is provided for patients with osteoporosis seen via FLS / DADS?

 Patients can also access a Physiotherapy-led exercise classes to provide further opportunity to reinforce key messages about osteoporosis and its management.’

-All patients who have been started on treatment to reduce fracture risk are also invited within the next 6-12months to attend a 2.5hour formal education programme.
-Each centre provides 1-2 classes per annum with 50-150 attendees.
+All patients who have been started on treatment to reduce fracture risk are also invited within the next 6-12months to attend a 2.5 hour formal education programme.
+These meetings are provided by the National Osteoporosis Society, there are two meetings per annum at a central location in Glasgow.

 A typical programme includes talks on: what is osteoporosis?
 How to treat osteoporosis?
 Pain management.
 How to reduce falls risk, The role of exercise in the management of osteoporosis, The National Osteoporosis Society.
 All finish with 15-30min Q&A session.